Prelf1992/mlops-template-repository/README.md

 * Commit 2023_493: CI: Optimize performance of data model to improve user experience. at 2023-12-28 17:42:40
 * Commit 2023_494: Docs: Optimize performance of workflow to enhance functionality. at 2023-12-28 10:46:58
 * Commit 2023_495: Style: Refactor code in API for better maintainability. at 2023-12-28 10:56:48
+* Commit 2023_496: Feat: Update documentation for dependencies to support new requirements. at 2023-12-29 14:55:03